Be the change. Podcast

 While I used this first episode of my podcast to recount my experience and educate my friends and family about what was happening at the protests they’d seen on the news, the podcast quickly evolved to feature the stories of young activists, change makers, and advocates around the country who are leading movements toward change.
 Since I had never conducted an interview, used audio editing software, or created graphic design content before, I leaned heavily on Google how-tos and Amazon reviews.
 Nonetheless, within the first few weeks of June, I had ordered recording equipment, designed an Instagram page, and used Audacity to publish four 20-minute episodes.

-Now, more than two and a half years later, I’ve published over 140 episodes, featuring over 140 guests from 18 countries.
-My listenership has grown at the same time, with more than 18,500 downloads from people in 61 countries, including every continent except Antarctica.
+Now, more than three years later, I’ve published over 160 episodes, featuring over 160 guests from 18 countries.
+My listenership has grown at the same time, with more than 21,500 downloads from people in 61 countries, including every continent except Antarctica.
 Guests on the podcast have discussed a range of issues from local political controversies to international crises like climate change and mental health awareness.

 I also launched an online Geneva community for listeners and guests of the podcast to connect and collaborate with one another.